-Program Goal Key Processes and Decisions Tools Used in Decision Making/ Documentation Required Options Family Services Provide in-home services to keep child safe and reduce the risk of future maltreatment Is the safety plan, if applicable, sufficient to keep the child safe?
+Program Goal Key Processes and Decisions Tools Used in Decision Making Documentation Required Options Family Services Provide in-home services to keep child safe and reduce the risk of future maltreatment Is the safety plan, if applicable, sufficient to keep the child safe?
 What factors influence the family's risk level for future maltreatment?
 What services will reduce or mitigate the risk by enhancing protective capacity of the caretakers?
 Who is the family's team of support?
 Is the family exhibiting behavior that demonstrates the ability to keep the children safe?
-Close case when risk is low or moderate and there is no need for safety plan If risk has not been reduced, review and modify case plan as needed keep case open

-Foster Care Provide temporary out- of-home care if that is the least intrusive way to ensure child safety.
+Assessment of Family functioning (6areas of assessment) SDM reassessment every 3 months Use of collaterals CAFÉ OnBase FATS, and SDM Close case when risk is low or moderate and there is no need for safety plan If risk has not been reduced, review and modify case plan as needed; keep case open Program Goal Key Processes and Decisions Tools Used in Decision Making Documentation Required Options Foster Care Provide temporary out- of- home care if that is the least intrusive way to ensure child safety.
 Achieve timely, permanent placement for the child in own home if possible, or in a substitute setting that meets his needs and most closely resembles a family like environment.
 What are the threats to safety that make out-of-home care necessary?
 What are the placement needs?
-What supports does the foster parent need?
+What support(s) does the foster parent need?
 What will visitation look like?
 What factors influence this family's risk level for future maltreatment?
 What services will reduce the risk and enhance the protective capacity of the caretakers?
-Assessment of Family functioning (6areasof assessment) SDM reunification assessment every 3 months (includes safety assessment) CAFÉ OnBase FATS, and SDM Safety threats are removed or can be controlled in thehome with a safety plan Safety threat still present but caregiver protective capacity has been enhanced - return home no safety plan needed SDM recommends continued care if safety threats not resolved and caregiver protective capacity remains diminished change goal if beyond ASFA time frame.
 Who is in the family's support system?
+Assessment of Family functioning (6 areas of assessment) SDM reunification assessment every 3 months (includes safety assessment) CAFÉ OnBase FATS SDM SDM recommends return if: Safety threats are removed or can be controlled in the home with a safety plan Safety threat still present but caregiver protective capacity has been enhanced - return home no safety plan needed SDM recommends continued care if safety threats are not resolved, and caregiver protective capacity remains diminished change goal if beyond ASFA time frame.